cazala/coin-hive-stratum/README.md

 #### How can I avoid AdBlock?

-You can deploy the proxy to now.sh and GitHub Pages using [this guide](https://github.com/cazala/coin-hive-stratum/wiki/Deploy-to-now.sh-and-GitHub-Pages), or you can deploy the proxy to your own server and serve [these assets](https://github.com/cazala/coin-hive-stratum/tree/gh-pages) from your server.
+You can deploy the proxy to DigitalOcean + Netlify using [this guide](https://github.com/cazala/coin-hive-stratum/wiki/Deploy-to-DigitalOcean), or you can deploy the proxy to your own server and serve [these assets](https://github.com/cazala/coin-hive-stratum/tree/assets) from your server.

 If you use those assets, the `CoinHive` global variable will be accessible as `CH`.